WebCLAP/wclap-host-cpp/README.md

 This repo includes the C++ header `wclap/wclap.hpp` which defines WCLAP equivalents to all the CLAP types.
 These have the (function-)pointers replaced, so (as long as the host architecture is little-endian) they can be copied bitwise from the corresponding CLAP types inside the WASM memory.

+These structures can't contain pointers, since those will all be specified relative to the WASM memory, not the host memory.
+Similarly, they can't contain function pointers (a core part of the CLAP API), so these are represented by `Pointer<>` and `Function<>` wrappers respectively.

-(Sorry, C/Rust folks - the `Pointer<>`/`Function<>` templates make this _so_ much nicer.)
+(This is why it's in C++, sorry C/Rust folks.
+The `Pointer<>`/`Function<>` templates make this _so_ much nicer.
+If it's possible to write something similar in other languages, I'm not the person to do it.)

-### Recommended `Instance` API
+### `Instance` interface

+To actually set/get `Pointer<>`s, or call `Function<>`s, you need an `Instance`.
+This is an abstract interface defined in `wclap/instance.hpp`.

-This repo also includes `wclap/instance.hpp`, which is a _recommended_ API for abstracting different WASM engines.
-Using this API should make it easier to write a host and swap the WASM engine out later.
+The idea is to abstract "a WCLAP running in some unknown WASM engine", making it easier to write a host and swap the WASM engine out later.
+WASI support is up to the `Instance`, and there may be some implementation-specific config there.

-Each `Instance` should correspond to a (thread for a) WASM VM running a WCLAP.
-All CLAP host functions must be registered as soon as this is available, before `.init()` (or `.initThread()`) is called.
-This ensures consistent function-pointer values across instances/threads.

-### WASI helper

-The files `wclap/wasi.hxx`defines functions suitable for implementing `wasi_snapshot_preview1`, but only the filesystem/env/args ones are defined.

-If this is backed by an actual filesystem, then the (non-exported) `wasi_set_directory()` function must be called at initialisation time, otherwise an in-memory one will be used.

-Since this only provides a single filesystem, if you're hosting multiple WCLAPs then `wasi_create_plugin_dir()` should be called (and the result stored) to create/return a directory for the plugin to be placed in.
-Directories outside of this cannot be listed with `fd_readdir()`, so plugins won't be able to read each others' data without sharing this.

-This has not been thoroughly security-reviewed, but (after looking at security reports for other implementations), symlinks/links seemed to be the weak-point for sandboxing, so they are simply not supported.
-They don't make as much sense on Windows anyway.
+All host functions must be registered before calling `Instance::init()`, and will have different `Function<>` values when registered on different `Instance`s.

+If a WCLAP spawns a new thread, the `Instance` should handle this internally, and then inform you about it by a callback on that new thread.
+A thread spawned by one `Instance` will *not* be able to call methods on other `Instance`s.